DC ST § 28-3814 Debt collection.

 (5) any communication with a consumer whenever it appears that the consumer has notified the creditor that he is represented by an attorney and the attorney’s name and address are known.

-(h) No debt collector shall use, or distribute, sell, or prepare for use, any written communication that violates or fails to conform to United States postal laws and regulations.
+(h) No creditor or debt collector shall use, or distribute, sell, or prepare for use, any written communication that violates or fails to conform to United States postal laws and regulations.

-(i) No debt collector shall take or accept for assignment any of the following:
+(i) No creditor or debt collector shall take or accept for assignment any of the following:

 (1) an assignment of any claim for attorney’s fees which have not been lawfully provided for in the writing evidencing the obligation; or

-(j)(1) Proof, by substantial evidence, that a debt collector has wilfully violated any provision of the foregoing subsections of this section shall subject such debt collector to liability to any person affected by such violation for all damages proximately caused by the violation.
+(j)(1) Proof, by substantial evidence, that a creditor or debt collector has wilfully violated any provision of the foregoing subsections of this section shall subject such creditor or debt collector to liability to any person affected by such violation for all damages proximately caused by the violation.